g0d1-prog/AboutMe/README.md

 - 🤔 Focusing in build more performatic solutions with low-level programming languages
 - 🎓 Studying System Analysis and Development in FMU.
-- 💼 Working as Mid Fullstack Software Developer at Awto.
+- 💼 Working as Fullstack Developer at Awto.
 - 🌱 Learning more about Golang and UX/UI concepts.

 ## My Skills